Nisarg221B/Notes/random learning/ION prep/HR questions.md

 1. **Introduction**

-I am Nisarg Patel and I am computer science and engineering graduated doing my B-Tech from Nirma University , I have passion for everything related to data . analyzing the data and understanding its story is what drove me to apply to this position.
+I am Nisarg Patel and I am computer science and engineering graduated I have done my B-Tech from Nirma University , I have passion for everything related to data . analyzing the data and understanding its story is what drove me to apply to this position.

-As of now I am posted as machine learning intern at a service based company called Feynn labs Services , my job is to segment the markets and suggest the target market to the clients for them to launch their product or re-position their existing products.
+to talk about my experience i was posted as machine learning intern at a service based company called Feynn labs Services , my job was to segment the markets and suggest the target market to the clients for them to launch their product or re-position their existing products.

 Other than this , in my spare time I like to read books and play basketball if the weather allows me to.